Catalog of articles about sports and healthy lifestyle. Is field hockey an Olympic sport or not?

 Field hockey is one of the most ancient sports games.

-The oldest monument dates back to around 2000 BC.
-On the pyramid, located near the town of Beni Hasan in the Nile Valley, two players with clubs are depicted fighting for the ball.
-Historical documents say that the ancient Japanese ("kachi" and "dakiu"), and the Aztec Indians ("cheuka") had games similar to hockey.
-The next of the discovered historical monuments of the game belongs only to 1200 AD.
-A thick stained-glass window in the north choir of Canterbury Cathedral in England depicts a boy holding a stick in his left hand and a ball over his right shoulder.
-In the Copenhagen Museum, on the altar is a figurine depicting two hockey players playing the ball.
-It dates from 1333.
-The modern name of the game hockey may have come from the old French word "hoke" (hoquet) - a shepherd's crook with a hook: many historians agree that the ancestors of field hockey are shepherds who whiled away free time for this game in the summer pastures.
+The oldest monument dates back to approximately 2000 BC.
+The pyramid, located near the town of Beni Hasan in the Nile Valley, depicts two players with sticks fighting for the ball.
+Historical documents indicate that both the ancient Japanese (“kachi” and “dakiu”) and the Aztec Indians (“cheuka”) played games similar to hockey.
+The next historical monument discovered in the game dates back only to 1200 AD.
+On the thick glass of the stained glass window in the North Chorale of Canterbury cathedral in England there is a picture of a boy holding a club in his left hand and a ball at his right shoulder.
+In the Copenhagen museum, on the altar there is a figurine depicting two hockey players playing a ball.
+It dates back to 1333.
+The modern name of the game hockey may have come from the old French word “hoke” (hoquet) - a shepherd’s crook with a hook: many historians agree that the founders of field hockey are shepherds who whiled away free time playing this game in the summer pastures.

 Field hockey today

-Field hockey found its present face in the middle of the 19th century in England.
-Schools and universities were the basis of development.
+Field hockey found its current face in the mid-19th century in England.
+The basis for development was schools and universities.
 The formation of the world's first hockey club dates back to 1861.
-They became the club "Blackheath" in London.
+It became the Blackheath club in London.
 The players gathered at the Princess of Wales Hotel, chose red or blue hats from a bag (the club has retained these colors to this day) and went out to play on a nearby field - red against blue.
-The game was then played by both sides of the stick.
+The game was then played with both sides of the stick.
 The ball was quite light and made of rubber.
 The hockey field measured 200 by 60 yards.
-Soon there were others hockey clubs: Teddington, Surbiton, Richmond, East Surrey.
+Soon others appeared hockey clubs: Teddington, Surbiton, Richmond, East Surrey.
 The first rules of the game were developed in 1852.
-In 1860 the rules of the game were approved at Eton College.
-Every school, every club at that time had its own version of the rules of the game.
+In 1860 the rules of the game at Eton College were approved.
+Every school and every club at that time had its own version of the rules of the game.
 The first club to try to standardize the rules was East Surrey.
-The 1875 rules stated that "the stick must not be raised above the shoulder", "a goal cannot be scored if the ball was hit from a distance of more than 15 yards from the goal post", "the ball must be white".
-Only with the founding of the first official national field hockey association (January 18, 1886) were the rules unified and collected in the form of a code.
-In 1887, the length of the stick was limited, and the goalkeeper was given the right to play with his feet in the circle of impact.
+The rules of 1875 stated that “the stick shall not be raised above the shoulder”, “a goal cannot be scored if the ball is kicked more than 15 yards from the goal post”, “the ball must be white”.
+It was not until the founding of the first official national Field Hockey Association (January 18, 1886) that the rules were unified and compiled into a set of rules.
+In 1887, the length of the stick was limited, and the goalkeeper was given the right to play with his feet in the kick circle.
 In 1889, a goal net was introduced as a mandatory attribute.
-In 1907, many of the rules that are still in effect today were laid down.
-By the end of the 1970s. field hockey has become the most popular sport among students at Oxford and Cambridge universities.
-The first official field hockey match was held between students of these educational institutions.
+In 1907, many rules were defined that are still in effect today.
+By the end of the 1970s.
+Field hockey has become the most popular sport among students at Oxford and Cambridge Universities.
+The first official field hockey match took place between students of these educational institutions.
 It was played in 1890.
 By the end of the 19th century. field hockey spread to many European countries, penetrated to India, then to Canada, USA, Australia, New Zealand, Japan.
 At the end of the 40s.
 20th century this game began to develop in African countries.
-In 1895, the first international field hockey meeting took place: the match was held in Rhyl between the teams of Ireland and Wales.
-Organization and holding issues international competitions, clarifying the rules of the game was originally handled by the International Field Hockey Council established in 1900.
+In 1895, the first international field hockey meeting took place: a match was held in Rhyl between the teams of Ireland and Wales.
+Issues of organization and conduct international competitions, the International Field Hockey Council, created in 1900, was initially involved in clarifying the rules of the game.
 On January 7, 1924, the International Field Hockey Federation (FIH) was founded in Paris.
-The initiator of its creation was the Frenchman Paul Lyauti, who became its first president.
-Initially, FIH united the national hockey associations of 7 European countries: Austria, Belgium, Hungary, Spain, France, Czechoslovakia and Switzerland.
+The initiator of its creation was the Frenchman Paul Lyautey, who became its first president.
+Initially, the FIH united the national hockey associations of 7 European countries: Austria, Belgium, Hungary, Spain, France, Czechoslovakia and Switzerland.
 In the same year, the first FIH charter was adopted.
-The International Field Hockey Federation brings together 119 national federations and associations from Asia, America, Africa, Europe and Oceania.
+The International Field Hockey Federation unites 119 national federations and associations from Asia, America, Africa, Europe and Oceania.
 Nowadays, in many countries of the world, field hockey ranks second in popularity after football among team sports, competitions in which are held outdoors.

 The rise of women's field hockey

-Modern women's field hockey began its history in the 70s of the XIX century.
-In 1876, the world's first women's hockey club appeared in England, formed by students at Oxford University.
-The first national association for women's field hockey was formed in 1894 in Ireland.
-Then the same associations arose in England and Wales.
+Modern women's field hockey began its history in the 70s of the 19th century.
+In 1876, the world's first women's hockey club appeared in England, formed by students of Oxford University.
+The first national women's field hockey association was formed in 1894 in Ireland.
+Then similar associations arose in England and Wales.
 By the beginning of the 20th century, women's hockey teams appeared in European countries, Canada, USA, New Zealand and Australia.
-But until the 1920s. competitions of women's teams were held within the framework of national tournaments and meetings.
-International matches with the participation of hockey players began only in 1926.
-In 1927, the International Federation of Women's Hockey Associations (IFWHA) was created at the founding congress in London.
-But only 48 years later, in Amsterdam, in the interests of women's hockey participation in the Olympic Games, the Supreme Field Hockey Council was created, which included the leaders of the International Field Hockey Federation (FIH) and IFWHA.
-This council was recognized by the International Olympic Committee and in 1976 the decision was made to include women's field hockey in the Summer Olympics.
-Since 1978, uniform rules of the game for men's and women's teams began to operate.
+But until the 1920s.
+Competitions for women's teams were held as part of national tournaments and meetings.
+International matches with the participation of female hockey players began only in 1926.
+In 1927, at the founding congress in London, the International Federation of Women's Hockey Associations (IFWHA) was created.
+But only 48 years later in Amsterdam, in the interests of the participation of women's hockey in the Olympic Games, the Supreme Council of Field Hockey was created, which included the leaders of the International Field Hockey Federation (FIH) and the IFWHA.
+This advice was recognized by the International Olympic Committee, and in 1976 the decision was made to include women's field hockey in the Summer Olympics.
+Since 1978, uniform rules of the game began to apply for men's and women's teams.

 Olympic tournaments

-In the program of the Summer Olympic Games, field hockey tournaments among men's teams were first included in 1908.
-Since 1932, they have been organized at all Summer Games.
+Field hockey tournaments among men's teams were first included in the program of the Summer Olympic Games in 1908.
+Since 1932 they have been organized at all summer games.
 Women's national teams first participated in the Olympic Games in 1980.
-The competition formula has changed several times: in 1908 and 1952. hockey tournament was conducted according to the system with elimination, in 1920 and 1932. - round robin.
-At all other Olympic Games - according to the mixed system: preliminary games in two subgroups are held according to the round robin system, final part(drawing of medals and subsequent places) - according to the Olympic system.
-During the time during which field hockey is included in the program of the Olympic Games, the largest total number of medals was won by teams from India - 11 (8 gold, 1 silver and 2 bronze), the Netherlands - 13 (3, 4, 6), Germany (taking into account Germany) - 11 (3, 5, 3), Australia - 10 (4, 3, 3), Pakistan - 8 (3, 3, 2), Great Britain - 7 (3, 1, 3) and Spain - 4 ( 1, 2, 1).
-Seven hockey players are three-time Olympic champions, and all of them are representatives of the Indian national team different years People: Richard Allen and Dhayan Chand (1928, 1932 and 1936), Leslie Claudius, Ranaganandhan Francis, Balbir Singh, Randhir Singh Gentle (1948, 1952, 1956) and Udham Singh (1952, 1956, 1964).
-In the hockey Olympic tournaments of women's teams, three athletes twice became Olympic champions: Rechell Hawks, Jacqueline Pereira and Line Toot, representing the Australian women's national team (1988 and 1996).
+The competition formula was changed several times: in 1908 and 1952. hockey tournament was carried out using a knockout system in 1920 and 1932. - in a round robin system.
+At all other Olympic Games - according to a mixed system: preliminary games in two subgroups are held according to a round-robin system, final part(draw for medals and subsequent places) - according to the Olympic system.
+During the time during which field hockey is included in the program of the Olympic Games, the largest total number of medals was won by the teams of India - 11 (8 gold, 1 silver and 2 bronze), the Netherlands - 13 (3, 4, 6), Germany (including results of Germany) – 11 (3, 5, 3), Australia – 10 (4, 3, 3), Pakistan – 8 (3, 3, 2), Great Britain – 7 (3, 1, 3) and Spain – 4 ( 1, 2, 1).
+Seven hockey players are three-time Olympic champions, and all of them are representatives of the Indian national team different years: Richard Allen and Dhayan Chand (1928, 1932 and 1936), Leslie Claudius, Ranaganandhan Francis, Balbir Singh, Randhir Singh Gentle (1948, 1952, 1956) and Udham Singh (1952, 1956, 1964).
+In the Olympic hockey tournaments of women's teams, three athletes became twice Olympic champions: Rechell Hawkes, Jacqueline Pereira and Line Toot representing the Australian women's national team (1988 and 1996).

 Rules of the game

-As with all forms of hockey, players use sticks.
-The goal of the game is to drive the ball into the opponent's goal with a stick.
-Touching the ball with the hands or feet of any player other than the goalkeeper is prohibited.
-On the feet of the players - ordinary sports shoes.
+As in all forms of hockey, players use sticks.
+The goal of the game is to drive the ball into the opponent's goal using a stick.
+It is prohibited for any players other than the goalkeeper to touch the ball with their hands or feet.
+The players wear regular sports shoes.
 All over the world they play on artificial turf.

 The team that scores more goals during the game than the opponent wins.
-In case of a tie, a draw is declared (in some tournaments, extra time may apply, and at the end of it - a penalty kick).
+If the score is equal, a draw is declared (in some tournaments, extra time may be used, and at the end of it, a penalty).

 There is a European Hockey League (EHL).
-The best teams from all over Europe participate in this league, and the rules have been significantly changed here.
-Usually in field hockey, cards (penalties) are distributed as follows:
+This league features the best teams from all over Europe and the rules have changed significantly.
+Typically in field hockey, cards (fines) are distributed as follows:

-• for a minor violation of the rules, the referee shows the player a green warning card, and in the EHL a green card is a removal from the field of a player who violated the rules for 2 minutes.
+• for a minor violation of the rules, the referee shows the player a green warning card, and in the EHL, a green card is the removal from the field of the player who violated the rules for 2 minutes.

-• in regular field hockey championships, a yellow card is the removal of a player from the field for 2-5 minutes at the discretion of the judges, and depending on the magnitude of the violations, and in the EHL 5-10 minutes.
+• in regular field hockey championships, a yellow card means removing a player from the field for 2-5 minutes at the discretion of the judges, and depending on the size of the violations, and in the EHL 5-10 minutes.

-• a red card in both regular championships and in the EHL is a suspension until the end of the game, and subsequent matches may be missed - depending on the violations.
+• A red card, both in regular championships and in the EHL, is a removal for the rest of the game, and it is possible to miss subsequent matches - depending on the violations.

 The game involves two opposing teams of 11 people.
 The game lasts for 70 minutes - two halves of 35 minutes each with a break of 10 minutes.

-In ordinary field hockey championships, the match time, as already mentioned, is 2 halves of 35 minutes, and in the EHL 4 halves of 17 minutes 30 seconds with a break between halves of 5 minutes.
+In regular field hockey championships, the match time, as already mentioned, is 2 halves of 35 minutes, and in the EHL there are 4 halves of 17 minutes 30 seconds with breaks between halves of 5 minutes.

-A goal will be counted if the kick was taken from within the kicking circle.
+A goal will be counted if the kick was taken from inside the kick circle.

-If the ball goes out of bounds from the attacking team, a goal kick is awarded.
-If the ball goes away from the defending team, then a corner is awarded.
+If the ball goes out of bounds from the attacking team, then a goal kick is awarded.
+If the ball goes away from the defending team, then a corner kick is awarded.

-If a player of the defending team fouled in the circle of kick, the attacking team takes a penalty corner
+If a player of the defending team violates the rules in the kick circle, then the attacking team plays a penalty corner

-The goalkeeper may only hit the ball with any part of the body or the playing side of the stick.
-A penalty is awarded only if the ball is pressed against the goalkeeper or the goalkeeper deliberately knocks the ball out with his hand.
+The goalkeeper can only hit the ball with any part of the body or the playing side of the stick.
+A penalty is awarded only if the ball is pinned to the goalkeeper or the goalkeeper deliberately knocked the ball with his hand.

 Notes